jhuckaby/logalert/README.md

 ### Poll Frequency

 Finally, you can limit the poll frequency, to check for file changes at a slower rate (i.e. a longer sleep delay between checks).
 The default poll frequency is 5 seconds.
 If you don't need LogAlert to respond to alerts that quickly, it is recommended that you increase this value.
-To do this, set the `sleep` property to a different value (specified in seconds).
-Example:
+To do this, set the `sleep` property to a higher value (specified in seconds).
+Example (check every minute):

 ```json
 "sleep": 60